 In all cases except unlawful detainer proceedings in which a party is represented by counsel under the Sargent Shriver Civil Counsel Act, written statements of the position of each party must be lodged with the settlement conference judge and served on other parties five court days prior to the settlement conference, unless otherwise ordered.
-If service is by mail, all papers must be mailed not less than 10 days before the court date.
-Settlement conference statements do not become a part of the file and will be discarded.
-If the settlement conference is to be heard by a temporary judge, settlement conference statements must be submitted to the independent calendar department to which the case is assigned.
+If service is by mail, all papers must be mailed not less than ten10 days before the court date.
+Settlement conference is to be heard by a temporary judge, settlement conference statements must be submitted to the independent calendar department to which the case is assigned.
 In cases in which a party is represented by counsel under the Sargent Shriver Civil Counsel Act, the parties may provide their positions orally on the date of the settlement conference.

 Unless otherwise instructed by the court, settlement conference statements must not exceed five pages and must include the necessary information to concisely support issues of liability and damages; including a settlement demand and offer, as well as an itemization of special and general damages, and the last offer.

 (Adopted 1/1/1998; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 1/1/2005; Renum.
 1/1/2006; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2016)